sboesebeck/morphium/README.md

 community figures.
-The two rows measure different things. **One-way** counts send→receipt only (no processing, no reply): ~870 msg/s against a 3-node MongoDB replica set; PoppyDB runs in-process and therefore scales with the host — ~770 msg/s on a small 4-core CI host, ~2100 msg/s on a laptop-class CPU. **Round-trip** measures complete ping-pongs (request out, response received): 223 msg/s at 4.5 ms latency against PoppyDB vs. 89 msg/s at 11.3 ms against the MongoDB replica set — 2.5× the throughput at less than half the latency, thanks to PoppyDB and Morphium Messaging being optimized for each other (both sides detect the counterpart).
+The two rows measure different things. **One-way** counts send→receipt only (no processing, no reply): ~870 msg/s against a 3-node MongoDB replica set; PoppyDB runs in-process and therefore scales with the host — ~770 msg/s on a small 4-core CI host, ~2,100–4,900 msg/s on a laptop-class CPU (the spread is between measurement sessions on the same hardware and code — in-process one-way throughput is very sensitive to host state, so read these as order-of-magnitude). **Round-trip** measures complete ping-pongs (request out, response received): 223 msg/s at 4.5 ms latency against PoppyDB vs. 89 msg/s at 11.3 ms against the MongoDB replica set — 2.5× the throughput at less than half the latency, thanks to PoppyDB and Morphium Messaging being optimized for each other (both sides detect the counterpart).
+The round-trip figures predate the 2026-08 messaging optimizations (answers dispatched before the `processed_by` write, non-exclusive messages processed straight from the change-stream `fullDocument`) and are due for re-measurement — the PoppyDB advantage should have widened.
 PoppyDB's strength is latency, not raw one-way throughput on constrained hardware.
 Persistence there is snapshot-based, see the [PoppyDB section](#-poppydb--mongodb-compatible-in-memory-server) below._

 _**How real is Kafka's 100K+ figure — and how big is the gap really?** We measured both on